itd/cuddle-fuzz/readme.txt

      \__/\___|\___|.....\__/\___|\___|\__,_|_|..|_|\__|\__, |
      ..................................................|___/.

                 Created By Bar Hofesh (ba7a7chy)
                              And
                Yuval Nativ (tisf) of See-Security
                    http://www.see-security.org
                   https://avtacha.wordpress.com

+    This script will create threading connections to a host at a port given with a specific header to test and which strings can be used.
+It is a simple fuzzer for you to use for your research.

 Use the -p or --port for the target port to fuzz.